alexioualex9/Pose-Aware-Multimodal-Automatic-Tagging-on-Greek-Traditional-Music/README.md

 This repository contains the code developed for the thesis project **“Pose-Aware Multimodal Automatic Tagging on Greek Traditional Music”**.

 The goal of this work is to investigate how pose-related visual information and additional modalities can be exploited for the automatic tagging and analysis of **Greek traditional music performances**.
-The repository includes code for **skeleton extraction**, **dance-scene detection**, and **unimodal processing pipelines**, which can be used either independently or as parts of a larger multimodal framework.
+The repository includes code for **skeleton extraction**, **dance-scene detection**, **unimodal processing pipelines** and **multimodal fusion** of all combinations of audio, video and skeleton modalities with four different multimodal models in order to do automatic tagging in top-N=28 labels of Lyra Dataset.

 ---